ianmilliken/portfolio/content/work/chorck/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>The calendar allows administrators to see past, present, and upcoming bookings in colour coded bitsize peices.
+  <p>The calendar allows administrators to see past, present, and upcoming bookings in colour coded bite-size peices.
 Updating or accessing additional booking information is revealed by clicking on them, and the view can be refined to month, week, or day timelines.</p>
 </c-revealer>

 <c-revealer>